awashington2000/dominos-email/README.md

 ## Installation

-1. Your computer needs [Node.js](https://nodejs.org/en/) 0.12 or greater.
+1. Your computer needs [Node.js](https://nodejs.org/en/) 0.12 or greater and gulp.js.
-2.

 2. Install the Foundation CLI with this command: